Perfmatters Review: Love it or Leave it

 It takes a lot of work to maintain code snippets when you have several sites, especially when you are dealing with client sites.

-Perfmatters is a great WordPress plugin and there are far more complex sites than mine that might be benefited from using it.
+Perfmatters is a great WordPress plugin and there are far more complex sites than mine that might benefit from using it.

-This is not a guide to help users avoid Perfmatters, I didn’t deal with everything it does for my site and what it could potentially do for your site.
+This is not a guide to help users avoid Perfmatters, I didn’t deal with everything the plugin can do and what it could potentially do for your site in complex scenarios

-Do you know how many hours figuring some of this stuff out for a non-coder?
+Do you know how many hours it takes for a non-coder to figure all this out?

 The plugin is reasonably priced so show your appreciation for the developer of the plugin and buy PerfMatters today.